 Instead of spending four years on a degree, you can master in-demand tech skills through independent study or by enrolling in online courses or a coding bootcamp.
 This can also be beneficial because it allows you to focus on the specific skills and tools you need for your chosen job.

 It is also important to evaluate your current skills before making the transition.
 This way, you can evaluate what you have to offer in your new position and what you need to work on.
 Take our free tech career quiz for guidance.

 Making a major career change, like a transition to a tech career, can seem overwhelming, but it is very possible if you break down the process into smaller, achievable steps.
 The following section will detail how to transition to a tech career in seven detailed steps.

 Before you commit to a single path in technology, you need to consider whether or not a career in this industry is for you.
 Firstly, you should make sure that you are in the right mindset for a career transition.
 It’s easy to say that you want to pursue a career in tech, but it’s another thing entirely to commit to the transition.
 When you’re thinking about a job in technology, make sure that you have good reasons for doing so.

-If your mind is telling you that you’ll look bad, or that you could invest months in a career transition only to be disappointed, don’t worry!
-Everyone has these feelings.
-Do not let them hold you back from making a career transition.
-If your mind is telling you that you have other commitments, or that you are already happy in your current job, then perhaps it’s not the right time to pursue a career change.
+If your mind is telling you that you have other commitments, or that you are already happy in your current job, then perhaps it’s not the right time to pursue a tech career change.
 Either way, make sure you have cleared up whether you are ready to make a transition.
-If you do this upfront, you’ll be less likely to change your mind halfway through your journey and feel as if you have wasted your time changing careers.
+If you do this upfront, you’ll be less likely to change your mind halfway through your journey.

 Before you start to find the right career for you, take a moment to reflect on whether you are ready for a career transition.
 Some common signs that you should change careers include: